Dayton-IX/BATC_Gravesite/README.md

 # BATC_Gravesite
-This is my Gravesite project that I will be working on for my BATC web development courses.
+This is my final project for my BATC web essentials course.
+I was required to style websites as closely to the wireframes as possible.